Dipole-dipole forces

 Permanent dipole-dipole forces

-Most covalent compounds involve bonding between elements with different electronegativity values.
+Most covalent compounds involve bonding between atoms with different electronegativity values.
 This means that the electrons in any bonds formed will NOT be shared EQUALLY.
 In an ionic compound the ions formed have positive and negative charges because there is complete transfer of an electron from the metal to the non-metal atom.
-In a polar covalent bond the electron is shared unequally between the two atoms or we could simply say one atom in the bond has a much larger share of the electron.
+In a polar covalent bond or simply a polar bond the electrons are shared unequally between the two atoms or we could simply say one atom in the bond has a much larger share of the electrons.
 This means that the atoms involved in the polar covalent bond will have partial charges and not full positive and negative charges.
-The Greek symbol delta (lowercase) δ is used to show the resultant partial positive (δ+) and negative (δ-) charges that result from the unequal sharing of the electrons in a polar covalent bond.
-Molecules which have this unequal sharing of electrons which leads to a slight positive charge (δ+) on one side of the molecule and a slight negative charge (δ-) on the other are said to be polar molecules and the bonds within the molecules are said to be polar covalent bonds.
-These polar molecules are said to have a permanent dipole, this simply means they have charged regions, one region with a partial positive charge and another region with a partial negative charge within the molecule.
+The Greek symbol delta (δ) is used to show the resultant partial positive (δ+) and negative (δ-) charges that result from the unequal sharing of the electrons in a polar covalent bond.
+As an example consider the hydrogen chloride molecule (HCl) shown below:

-The image below shows three polar molecules and hopefully you will see that the (δ-) end of the molecule is towards the more electronegative element while the (δ+) end of the molecule is towards the less electronegative atoms in the polar covalent bond. (note: the polarity of the bond is not the only factor that will determine if a molecule is polar or not, the shape of the molecule is also important.
-To be polar the molecule must be asymmetric.
-For more information click here.)
+The image below shows three polar molecules, that is molecules which have a slightly positive end and a slightly negative end due to uneven sharing of electrons within its chemical bonds.
+Hopefully you will see that the (δ-) end of the molecule is towards the more electronegative atom involved in the polar bond while the (δ+) end of the molecule is towards the less electronegative atom in the polar covalent bond.

 Water, ammonia and hydrogen chloride molecules are all polar molecules with polar covalent bonds